 - Students will attend period 1, 2 and 4 classes as they have been used to doing in the past. - For period 3, they will either go to lunch first before class or they will go to class before heading to lunch.
 The lunch they attend will be assigned based on the class they are scheduled for period 3.
 For example, if they are assigned to English, they will go to lunch first before going to class.
 If they are assigned to math, they will go to class before going to lunch.
-(Please note that actual lunch assignments will be determined once schedules are finalized in late August). - The cafe will only serve lunch meals during the designated lunch time, but snacks will be available from the vending machine during other periods.
+(Please note that actual lunch assignments will be determined once schedules are finalized in late August). - Student lunch assignments (first lunch or second lunch) will rotate with the daily schedule because lunch will be based on which class occurs period 3. - The cafe will only serve lunch meals during the designated lunch time, but snacks will be available from the vending machine during other periods.
 It will be stocked with a great variety.
 The machine can take cash as well as transactions from student accounts.

 The cafeteria area requires much care and cooperation by the students to maintain order and keep the area clean.
 Students are expected to keep tables clean and deposit trash in receptacles.
 Students may not sit on tables.
 The cafeteria is a relaxed environment, but students are expected to maintain an orderly decorum to allow the use of unstructured periods for academic work.
-Backpacks are not allowed in the café during the designated period 3 lunch due to space constraints.
+Backpacks are not allowed in the café during the designated Period 3 lunch due to space constraints.
 Students should put bags in their locker prior to lunch.